jfo/blog/source/posts/what-i-did-at-rc.md

 found the [Clojure Koans](http://clojurekoans.com/) pretty approachable as well, so that's where I started.

-It didn't take me long to discover [Overtone](http://overtone.github.io/).
+It didn't take me long to discover [Overtone](http://overtone.github.io/), a Clojure wrapper library to interact with the software synth [Supercollider](http://supercollider.github.io/).
 I had originally wanted to write a voice leading engine, but ended up writing a [humdrum](http://www.musiccog.ohio-state.edu/Humdrum/) interpreter and player instead, called [Fux](https://github.com/urthbound/fux).
 I think Fux was the biggest thing that I felt the most proud of doing while I was there, and it's one of only a few things I gave a presentation on.
+It would read a textfile representation of a score of a Bach chorale, and then output the four voices as sine waves via Overtone.
+It really made noise!
+It was great!

 <hr>

 I worked on quite a few smaller projects, too.

 - A [Chessbot](https://github.com/urthbound/chessbot) for
   [Zulip](https://zulip.org/), our internal chat client.

-Zulip bots are a really popular project as they are of a pretty contained scope and immediately useful.
+  Zulip bots are a
+  really popular project as they are of a pretty contained scope and immediately useful.
+This one couldn't play with you, but it acted like a chess board that anyone could interact with in a given channel or private message thread.

 - A simple [genetic algorithm](http://localhost:4567/a-simple-gene/) that
   optimizes for the number of `1`'s in a series.

+  I think this was a very successful project, despite its small size.
+I learned a LOT that I didn't know, it only took a few days, it _worked_, and I was even able to write it up.
+This is exactlyy the kind of thing I would try harder to do more of if I were to do another batch.

-- A vim plugin I called [Runners](https://github.com/urthbound/vim-runners) that knows how to execute scripts by filetype.
-It is really simple and not especially clever, but I still use this plugin almost every single day to iterate quickly.
+- A vim plugin called [Runners](https://github.com/urthbound/vim-runners)
+  that knows how to execute scripts by filetype.

+  It is really simple and not especially clever, but I still use this plugin almost every single day to iterate quickly, and I've recently added support for makefiles!
+The plugin will delegate its behaviour to the makefile if it has a "run" target, essentially allowing you to script any behavior you want in whatever context.
+Also it makes C feel like a scripting language!
+  So that is very nice.

 - A [url link shortener](https://www.youtube.com/watch?v=dQw4w9WgXcQ) that
   could be set to automagically redirect a user to Rick Astly's 1987 smash hit, "Never Gonna Give You Up" ([code here](https://github.com/urthbound/rickroller))

+  No further comment.

 - Some miscellaneous puzzle solutions that I'm quite proud of, including [the eight queens](https://github.com/urthbound/puzzles/blob/master/eightqueens.rb),